NG-NEST/ng-nest/lib/ng-nest/ui/popover/docs/readme.en_US.md

 ---
-label: 'Popover 气泡卡片'
+label: 'Popover'
 category: 'Feedback'
 ---

-# Popover 气泡卡片
+# Popover

-点击/鼠标移入元素，弹出气泡式的卡片浮层。
+click/mouse on the element to pop up a bubbling card float.

 ## Used alone